 D.O.B: 1997-07-01

 (Taken from Manuel Bayo Gisbert's website) b.
-1997.
-I am a Mexican visual anthropologist.
-My work exists somewhere between journalism and art, and focuses on my relationship with the history of my homeland.
-Both my photographs and my writing have been published in The New York Times and other international news outlets, as well as appearing in art publications.
-I am currently expanding and completing chapters of my extensive project A Solid Home, on enforced disappearance and the history of violence in Mexico; it includes sections of both film and still photography.
-In September 2024, I exhibited A Solid Home in my first solo show, with the venue being the Rayburn House Office Building of the United States Congress, in Washington D.C.
-It was organized and funded by Amnesty International, the National Security Archive, Global Exchange and the Latin American Working Group.
-I was a recipient of the Jan Mulder Scholarship, a full scholarship to attend...
+1997, Mexico City.
+I am a Mexican photographer and filmmaker.
+My work exists between journalism and art; it focuses on my relationship with the history of my homeland.
+I am currently expanding and completing chapters of my extensive project Monument, on enforced disappearance, state terrorism and the history of violence in Mexico; it includes sections of both still and moving images.
+In 2025, the American Society of Magazine Editors named me a finalist for a National Magazine Award in the category of Best Overall Photography for my op-ed Looking for the Missing People of Mexico (New York Times, 2024).
+I was a nominee of the World Press Photo’s 2025 Joop Swart Masterclass.
+In September 2024, I exhibited Monument in my first solo show, with the venue being the Rayburn House Office Building of the United States Congress, in Washington D.C.
+It was organized and funded by Amnesty International,...